diging/utilities/metadata-matcher/README.md

 Set the following configurations in `config.py`

-* `DIRECTORY` - Path to the parent folder containing all relevant files.
+* `DIRECTORY` - Path to the parent folder containing metadata files and plain text files.
 Accepts both relative (to where the script is run from), and absolute path.
 * `METADATA_FILE` - Path to article metadata file: supports `.xlsx` and `.csv` files (Relative to `DIRECTORY`).
 * `TEXT_FILES_FOLDER` - Folder containing all the raw journal article text files.
 Supports nested folder structure (Relative to `DIRECTORY`).
 * `NOT_FOUND_FOLDER` - Path to an empty folder.
 All the unmatched raw text files will be copied here (Relative to `DIRECTORY`).